TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Index.rst

 - Register a class name together with its location in an :php:`ext_autoload.php` file.

-If it's not possible to stick to the class naming and file location conventions - for whatever reason - or if you don't want to use namespaces, you can add a file to your extension called :file:`ext_autoload.php`, in the base directory.
-Its goal is to inform the autoloader about the location of each class files.
+If it's not possible to stick to the class naming and file location conventions - for whatever reasons - or if you don't want to use namespaces, you can add a file to your extension called :file:`ext_autoload.php` in the base directory.
+Its task is to inform the autoloader about the location of each class file.
 The autoloader automatically searches for this file when a class is requested.

-The :file:`ext_autoload.php` file must simply return a one-dimensional array with the class name as key, and the file location as value.
+The :file:`ext_autoload.php` file simply has to return a one-dimensional array with the class name as key and the file location as value.
 No other code is allowed in this file.

 .. _autoload-examples: